awsdocs/amazon-sagemaker-developer-guide/doc_source/using-amazon-sagemaker-jobs.md

    git clone https://github.com/aws/amazon-sagemaker-operator-for-k8s.git
    ```

 1. Navigate to the `amazon-sagemaker-operator-for-k8s/hack/charts/training-jobs/` folder and edit the `values.yaml` file to replace values like `rolearn` and `outputpath` with values that correspond to your account\.
-The RoleARN must have permissions so that Amazon SageMaker can access Amazon S3, Amazon CloudWatch, and other services on your behalf\.
-For more information on creating an Amazon SageMaker ExecutionRole, see [Amazon SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-createtrainingjob-perms)\.
+The RoleARN must have permissions so that SageMaker can access Amazon S3, Amazon CloudWatch, and other services on your behalf\.
+For more information on creating an SageMaker ExecutionRole, see [SageMaker Roles](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-roles.html#sagemaker-roles-createtrainingjob-perms)\.

 #### Create the Training Job<a name="create-the-training-job"></a>